Prologue – A Shadow of Prophecy

 "Well, muggles don't use brooms, so they can't play quidditch.
 But I meant something more like chess."
 He'd pulled a small box from his trunk on the rack above the seat, though Harry didn't remember seeing it there just a moment before.
-It turned out the box folded out into a chess board, with little pewter figures intricately carved into chess pieces.
+It turned out, the box folded out into a chess board, with little pewter figures intricately carved into chess pieces.

 "I know how to play chess."
 Harry smiled, grateful that he was familiar with something wizards did.

 "Bet you've never played wizards chess."
 Draco continued, smirking.
 "I'll teach you.
-The rules are basically the same, but the pieces are enchanted.
+The rules are probably the same, but the pieces are enchanted.
 I got this set for my birthday."
-He started to set out the chess board, though Harry was quite pleased to discover the little pieces were finding their own places on the board, moving around like miniature people, and even calling up questions to Draco and Harry.
+He started to set out the chess board, though Harry was quite astonished to discover the little pieces were finding their own places on the board, moving around like miniature people, and even calling up questions to Draco and Harry.